MichalOpoka/ecfr/cfr/title-34-Education/subtitle-B-Regulations-Offices-Department-Education/chapter-VI-Office-Postsecondary-Education-Department-Education/part-600-Institutional-Eligibility-Under-Higher-Education-Act-1965-as-Amended/subpart-B-Procedures-Establishing-Eligibility/section-600.21.md

 ##### § 600.21 Updating application information. #####

-Link to an amendment published at 88 FR 70185, Oct.
-10, 2023.

-(a) *Reporting requirements.* Except as provided in paragraph (b) of this section, an eligible institution must report to the Secretary, in a manner prescribed by the Secretary no later than 10 days after the change occurs, any change in the following:
+(a) *Reporting requirements.* Except as provided in paragraph (b) of this section, an eligible institution must report to the Secretary, in a manner prescribed by the Secretary and no later than 10 days after the change occurs, any change in the following:

 (1) Its name, the name of a branch, or the name of a previously reported location.